Linaro/ledge-doc/user-guide/user-guide.rst

     ./run_qemu.sh x86_64 ledge-iot-ledge-qemux86-64-<ts>.rootfs.wic ovmf

-You should see prints on console that firmware, booloader, linux boots.
+You should see prints on console that firmware, bootloader, linux boots.

 Login to the system
 -------------------